-The overall perception of your company, including all associations, ideas, thoughts and feelings that come to mind at the mention of your company
+The overall perception of your company, including all associations, ideas, thoughts and feelings that come to mind at the mention of your company.
+Many people will use the words 'brand' and 'company' interchangeably.
+The brand is the image and reputation of the company, developed both intentionally and unintentionally.

 The collection of distinct brand visual and non-visual elements that together create the intended brand image.
 It is the imagery that comes to be associated with the brand.